 Plan ahead, check the weather forecast, or if there will be any upcoming celebrations.
 Check your fridge and pantry, what are the foods that need to be consumed immediately before they go bad, or which pantry staples do you need to replenish?
 Through this practice, you’ll reduce the possibility of meal cramming which may eventually lead you to fast food meals.

-• Understand you and your family’s preferences.
+• Understand your and your family’s preferences.

 Stop wasting food and money on food items that your family will not even touch.
-Ask your family in advance, what are they craving for pasta, breads salads?
+Ask your family in advance, what are they craving for pasta, bread salads?
 Ask for meal preferences and suggestions then incorporate these into your meal planning.

 • Be ready with your spices.

 Through this strategy, you’ll be able to modify your meals according to your current taste preference.
-Let say you bought ingredients for a taco night but you suddenly have visitors and you have to stretch your meal, then you can use the same ingredients and switch to a quick vegetable stir-fry by adding some soy sauce, chorizo, and garlic.
+Let’s say you bought ingredients for a taco night but you suddenly have visitors and you have to stretch your meal, then you can use the same ingredients and switch to a quick vegetable stir-fry by adding some soy sauce, chorizo, and garlic.

 Keep in mind that being healthy and prioritizing your wellness is not rocket science, it should not be a hassle because you are doing this for YOU.